cncf/techdocs/analyses/0010-etcd/etcd-implementation.md

 - _Evaluator_: Someone trying to determine whether etcd is appropriate for their product, project, or organization.
-- _Admin or Operator_: Someone reponsible for setting up and maintaining a standalone (not installed as the backstore for Kubernetes) production etcd service.
+- _Admin or Operator_: Someone responsible for setting up and maintaining a standalone (not installed as the backstore for Kubernetes) production etcd service.
 - _Kubernetes Admin_: Someone responsible for installing and maintaining a